+2. Opening Remarks from Chair, Allison Watson

+Trustee Watson thanked Ravi Parmar (Board Chair) for chairing the April committee meeting in her absence.

-- 2. Opening Remarks from Chair, Allison Watson - 3.
-COMMITTEE REPORT of April 5, 2022 Education Standing Committee meeting (attached) Pg.
-3 - 4.
-BAA COURSE PROPOSALS
+COMMITTEE REPORT of April 5, 2022 Education Standing Committee meeting The committee report for the April 5, 2022 Education-Standing Committee meeting was reviewed by the committee.
+No errors or omissions were noted.

+4. BAA COURSE PROPOSALS